 New Lease Accounting Rules

-Accounting Standards Codification Topic 842, commonly known as ASC 842, is the new Financial Accounting Standards Board’s Lease Accounting standard.
+Accounting Standards Codification Topic 842, commonly known as ASC 842, is the new Financial Accounting Standards Board’s (FASB) Lease Accounting standard.
 It replaces ASC 840, the old accounting standard, and patches a critical flaw: to date, operating leases have been kept off balance sheets.

 What is a lease?